m7mdSami/Market-app/README.md

 An Angular ecommerce app that allows you to:

 Process orders from customers and accept Stripe payments for goods and services.
-Manage inventory in your Cosmic JS Dashboard or in the admin area on the website.
+Manage inventory in your Dashboard or in the admin area on the website.

 ## Tools and Technologies